csmali/csmali.github.io/posts/post1.md

 7- Conclusion => Let's say you make 100 requests per second (it is so looooooow I know ), in worst case almost **9 hours** will be enough to extract the url of a profile picture of a user!

-I wanted to show you how a script language can be useful for hunting and automate things :) Thanks for reading post
+I wanted to show you how a script language can be useful for hunting and automate things :)